HaimanotA/the--pioneers/README.md

 **Content**

-- The biography for both of the pioneers is taken from wikipedia.
+- The biography for both the pioneers is taken from wikipedia.
 - The text included in the 'Quick Facts' for Mark Zuckerbery is taken from the site (https://www.entrepreneur.com/article/287422).
 - The text included in the 'Quick Facts' for Elon Musk is taken from the site (https://timepath.co/elon-musk).